SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-setup-github-notifications/rule.md

 <!--endintro-->

-1. Navigate to the repo you want to setup notifications for.
+1. Navigate to the repo (e.g. [SSW Rules](https://github.com/SSWConsulting/SSW.Rules.Content)) you want to setup notifications for.
 2. Navigate to **Profile Dropdown | Settings | Notifications**
 ![Navigation to GitHub notification settings](https://user-images.githubusercontent.com/79821522/112800403-54beb300-90bb-11eb-8146-837dbb3acaa7.png)
 3. Customise the settings as you see fit.
 For non-technical users we recommend the below setup